david-risney/CSP-Fiddler-Extension/README.md

 For best results:
  * Clear your browser's cache of any site for which you want to collect CSP rules.
 If resources are cached the extension won't be able to inject CSP HTTP headers and collect CSP information.
  * Visit your site in all the browsers that support CSP that you care about in the same Fiddler session.
-All browsers' results will be incorporated into one CSP rule for a particluar page.
+All browsers' results will be incorporated into one CSP rule for a particluar web page.
 Different browsers may violate different CSP rules due to different feature support resulting in different HTTP requests so be sure to check each browser.

 ## How does it work?
 The extension adds mock `Content-Security-Policy-Report-Only` headers to servers' responses.
 For instance: